-EL SEGUNDO, CA — From the start of the 2016-17 season, Los Angeles Kings right wing prospect Jonny Brodzinski has had his sights set on a late season call-up from the Ontario Reign of the American Hockey League to the National Hockey League and the Kings.
+EL SEGUNDO, CA — From the start of the 2016-17 season, Los Angeles Kings center prospect Jonny Brodzinski has had his sights set on a late season call-up from the Ontario Reign of the American Hockey League to the National Hockey League and the Kings.

 “It’s something you work for,” he said.
 “This is why you put all the hours in during the summer.
 You get to play with [future] Hall of Famers.
 It’s awesome.”

 “Right at the beginning of the year, I wanted to [score] 35 [goals this season] in the American league,” he added.
 “That was my goal.
 I was getting close to it, and thought that if I was getting close I’d get a call-up.
 I just plugged away all year, worked hard, and got rewarded.”

 At the time Brodzinski was recalled, the 23-year-old, 6-1, 218-pound native of Ham Lake, Minnesota had played 56 games with the Reign, leading the team in goals scored (25) while adding 22 assists, good for 47 points, with a +6 plus/minus rating and 12 penalty minutes.